fudanchii/vyw/README.md

 **Development**

-You will need recent nodejs and npm, the usual procedure for nodejs based project applied:
+You will need recent nodejs and and yarnpkg, the usual procedure for nodejs based project applied:
 ```
 # cd to vyw source dir after clone
-$ npm install
+$ yarn

 # Assuming gulp already installed globally
 $ gulp build